-4.6.44.7.4 Despite a strong focus on Whitehaven, it is important to maintain a geographic spread of employment opportunities, particularly in view of the rural nature of Copeland and consequent accessibility and transport realities.
-Planning and economic development policy will endeavour to develop the ability of the Key Service

-Centres to respond resiliently to change, including the long term impact of decommissioning at Sellafield.
+- 4.6.4 Despite a strong focus on Whitehaven, it is important to maintain a geographic spread of employment opportunities, particularly in view of the rural nature of Copeland and consequent accessibility and transport realities.
+Planning and economic development policy will endeavour to develop the ability of the Key Service Centres to respond resiliently to change, including the long term impact of decommissioning at Sellafield.
 In rural areas, the development of businesses reflecting the rural economy, including appropriate forms of economic diversification, will be supported.
-However, businesses not requiring a rural location, or employing more than ten people, will be expected to demonstrate why they should not be located in Whitehaven or a Key Service Centre, and how local transport impacts will be mitigated.

-- 4.6.54.7.5 The Council recognises the trend towards more home-based working, and will generally seek not to obstruct proposals which involve working from home, conversions, and similar localised requirements, providing they comply with other planning considerations. - 4.6.64.7.6 Westlakes Science and Technology Park: Westlakes is intended to build on and strengthen a nationally important concentration of energy-related research and development, and manufacturing.
-This strategic development location should continue to: - act as a flagship for university research and inward investment - attract knowledge-based industry, with special emphasis on technology related to nuclear power and decommissioning, along with knowledge transferable from those to other sectors; and - assist in the creation of a centre of excellence for the energy industry - 4.6.74.7.7 One special requirement that will be met outside the immediate centre (though within the wider town area) of Whitehaven is the provision of high-quality premises for Research and Development (R&D), and especially inward investment, at the Westlakes Science and Technology Park.
+However, businesses not requiring a rural location, or employing more than ten people, will be expected to demonstrate why they should not be located in Whitehaven or a Key Service Centre, and how local transport impacts will be mitigated. - 4.6.5 The Council recognises the trend towards more home-based working, and will generally seek not to obstruct proposals which involve work from home, conversions, and similar localised requirements, providing they comply with other planning considerations. - 4.6.6 Westlakes Science and Technology Park: Westlakes is intended to build on and strengthen a nationally important concentration of energy-related research and development, and manufacturing.
+The strategic development location should continue to: - act as a flagship for university research and inward investment - attract knowledge-based industry, with special emphasis on technology related to nuclear power and decommissioning, along with knowledge transferable from those to other sectors; and - assist in the creation of a centre of excellence for the energy industry - 4.6.7 One special requirement that will be met outside the immediate centre (though within the wider town area) of Whitehaven is the provision of high-quality premises for Research & Development (R&D), and especially inward investment, at the Westlakes Science & Technology Park.
 The vision for this site is to combine higher and further education, research and production with a specific emphasis on the nuclear and energy sectors.
+The ELPS

-The ELPS (p.100) stresses the importance of maintaining the site's differentiation as a knowledge-based campus from other locations: notably Lillyhall (in Allerdale but serving northern Copeland), which despite its 'strategic' label is assessed as being in danger now of becoming a default business location for activities which could perfectly well be located in the town centres (ELPS, p.17). - 4.6.84.7.8 Consultation responses have supported this approach, recognising that Westlakes can continue as a flagship site for high-value business, attract inward investment, and be complementary to Lillyhall.
+(p.100) stresses the importance of maintaining the site's differentiation - as a knowledge-based campus - from other locations: notably Lillyhall, which despite its 'strategic' label is assessed as being in danger now of becoming a default business location for activities which could perfectly well be located in the town centres (ELPS, p.17).

+4.6.8 Consultation responses have supported this approach, recognising that Westlakes can continue as a flagship site for high-value business, attract inward investment, and be complementary to Lillyhall.
 As part of this approach it will be important to maintain high standards of design and landscaping on the site.

-- PPS4: Planning for Sustainable Economic Development (2009) - PPS7: Sustainable Development in Rural Areas (2004) - National Planning Policy Framework (2012) paragraph 21 - North West Regional Spatial Strategy (RSS) Policies W3 and RDF2 (2008) - Cumbria and the Lake District Joint Structure Plan Policies EM13-14 (2006) - Britain's Energy Coast: A Masterplan for West Cumbria (2007) - West Cumbria Employment Land and Premises Study (2008) - The Spatial Implications of Britain's Energy Coast; Employment Land Review Update (2012 2011
+- PPS4: Planning for Sustainable Economic Development (2009) - PPS7: Sustainable Development in Rural Areas (2004) - North West Regional Spatial Strategy (RSS) Policies W3 & RDF2 (2008) - Cumbria and the Lake District Joint Structure Plan Policies EM13-14 (2006) - Britain's Energy Coast: A Masterplan for West Cumbria (2007) - West Cumbria Employment Land and Premises Study (2008) - The Spatial Implications of Britain's Energy Coast; Employment Land Review Update (2011)

-4.74.8 Developing Town Centres and Other Centres
+4.7 Developing Town Centres and Other Centres

-4.7.14.8.1 This policy sets out the strategic approach towards development in town centres and other service areas which include the Local Centres (listed in Policy ST2) and neighbourhood centres and identifies the focus and key actions required.
+4.7.1 This policy sets out the strategic approach towards development in town centres and other service areas which include the Local Centres (listed in Policy ST2) and neighbourhood centres and identifies the focus and key actions required.